pmqs/Archive-SimpleZip/README.md

 Suggestions/patches are welcomed at [Archive-SimpleZip](https://github.com/pmqs/Archive-SimpleZip)

-## Licence
+## License

-Please see the LICENCE file in the distribution
+Please see the LICENSE file in the distribution

 (C) Paul Marquess 2016-2023